iamnotnato/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

   * File : [8-true_knowledge](./8-true_knowledge)
   * Required : A script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.

-> 💡*Fun Fact : Every addition to true knowledge is an addition to human power.“ - Horace Mann.*
+> 💬 *Quote : Every addition to true knowledge is an addition to human power.“ - Horace Mann.*

 * **9. Divide and rule**
   * File : [9-divide_and_rule](./9-divide_and_rule)